Osteoporosis Drug Development: Moving Forward

 Research is needed on both osteoporosis and the use of DEXA scans for women of color, and until such research has been conducted we recommend that women of color approach screening with even more caution.
 There must be a better approach to treating women at risk for developing osteoporosis.

-The National Women’s Health Network is supported by our members and by choice, we do not accept financial support from drug companies or medical device manufacturers.
+The National Women’s Health Network is supported by our members and by choice, does not accept financial support from drug companies or medical device manufacturers.
 We bring the voices, concerns and needs of women consumers to policy and regulatory tables.